Services

 What is a Student ID card

--A student ID card is multifunctional, which can be used as electronic money and traffic card as well as a bank card.
-With a student card, you can access the facilities on campus.
-It’s also used when checking attendance at a class.
+A student ID card is multifunctional.
+It can be used as both debit card and as a transportation card.
+With UNIST student ID card, students can access the facilities and buildings on campus.
+It is also used to check attendance at a class.

 How to apply

-To get access to campus facilities, visit the security team at the main administration building (201).
+To gain building access to the campus with the student ID card, visit the security team located at the first floor of main administration building (201) after receiving the student ID card from the bank.
 The office is on the 1st floor next to the information desk.

 Required documents

-*Students who are staying off-campus should bring a copy of the residence contract
+*Students who are residing off-campus MUST bring a copy of residence contract with the students’ name on it.

 For International Students

-When you need a certificate regarding your academic affairs, you can download it on the UNIST portal or print it out from an issuance machine.
+When you need a certificate regarding your academic affairs, you can download it on the UNIST portal or print it out from Certificate Kiosk (Certificate issuance machine).

 If you would like to download and print on the portal, please visit here.

-The issuance machines are at the main administration bldg (201) and in a library (202).
+The kiosks are located at the main administration bldg 201 (first floor) and at bldg 104 (first floor).
 It costs KRW500 for one copy of the certificate.
+Card payment accepted only.

 Type of Certificates

-If you need a certificate other than those above, please contact the Educational Affairs Team.
+If you need certificates other than listed above, please contact the Educational Affairs Team.

-You can send letters, postcards, or packages at the Document Management Room (DRM) located on the 1st basement floor of the Main Admin Building.
 Letters in the envelopes are classified as ordinary mail.
-Mail items exceeding 2kg are classified as packages.
+Mail items exceeding 2kg are classified as packages or parcels.

 Postal charge varies according to the weight of the item.
 In addition, Express Mail Service (EMS) is offered at the DRM for letters, documents, or packages that must arrive on time.
 EMS mail is specially handled according to an agreement between Korea Post and a reputable foreign mail authority.